sfdeloach/docker/README.md

   $ docker run -p 3000:3000 -v $(pwd):/usr/src/app <image>
 ```

 The container would be able find `node_modules` on the local machine using this approach.
-Returning to the contrived example that uses a bookmark for the `node_modules` directory, the run command is rather lengthy.
+For a development container, it may be the better practice to rely on dependencies installed inside the container.
+This may be especially true for a Python virtual environment.
+Returning to the example above that uses a bookmark for the `node_modules` directory, the run command is rather lengthy.
 [Docker Compose](https://docs.docker.com/compose) to the rescue!

 ```bash
   $ touch compose.yml